Chiranindu/patient-survival-risk-model/README.md

 ## Patient Survival Risk Prediction Using Machine Learning

-This project was developed as part of my Master's thesis and aims to build a predictive model that can assess the risk of patient survival using publicly available clinical data.
-The model applies supervised machine learning algorithms to classify patients based on survival outcomes, with the goal of supporting early clinical decision-making.
+## Overview
+This project was developed as part of my Master’s thesis in Medical Informatics at Deggendorf Institute of Technology (Germany).

+It focuses on analyzing publicly available clinical data and building predictive models to estimate patient survival outcomes.
+The project applies supervised machine-learning techniques to classify patients based on survival, and explores clinical factors associated with outcome patterns.

 ---